 I will even have artists present that make artwork and jewelry out of plastic debris found on beaches or in our oceans.
 This unique artwork will be shown at the State Capitol Building in Atlanta on the day of the event.

 For those in the Atlanta area, feel free to come by the State Capitol Building on February 15th.
 If you are not local to Atlanta, no worries, you can still support the cause by committing to reducing your plastic footprint.
 Perhaps you can avoid buying plastic bottles, or refuse plastic straws at restaurants, or bring your reusable bags to the grocery store.
 Just try something on February 15th and you’ll probably realize that it isn’t too hard to make a rather big impact on our planet, with the hope that you will continue along this path going forward.

 So while I don’t have much time to play computer games, I am learning so much, enjoying myself and effecting change in my own little way.
+I’m not saying I never have time to play them, because I do.
+Websites like https://gamegator.net and similar are great for finding a quick fix of a computer game to play in whatever spare time you have, so I am not shy of a game or two.
 Yet, if we join together and use the power of our collective voices, we can force major change.
 I hope you will join me to influence changes that help our wonderful planet.
 Together, let’s change the world!